 If making again, I would add a couple of rounds in the main brown colour (do round 11-20 here instead).

-- I then following the 4 stripe rows as per the pattern & finished off with 9 rounds of the alternate beige colour (rounds 23-31), before the final sc round 32 to finish.
+- I then followed the 4 stripe rows as per the pattern & finished off with 9 rounds of the alternate beige colour (rounds 23-31), before the final sc round 32 to finish.

 If making again, I would decrease this to 7 rounds, having added 2 extra rounds of the main brown colour above the stripe instead.